typelevel/fs2/concurrency-primitives.md

 (based on [Pera Villega](https://perevillega.com/)'s example [here](https://underscore.io/blog/posts/2018/03/20/fs2.html))

 Topic implements the publish-subscribe pattern.
-In the following example, `publisher` and `subscriber` are started concurrently with the publisher continuously publishing the string `"1"` to the topic and the subscriber consuming it until it received four elements, including the initial element, the string `"Topic start"`.
+In the following example, `publisher` and `subscriber` are started concurrently with the publisher continuously publishing the string `"1"` to the topic and the subscriber consuming it until it has received four elements.

 ```scala
 import cats.effect._